Prithvisahu06/E-Library-Book-Management-System/README.md

-# E-Library Book Management System 📚
+# E-Library Book Management System

-A command-line based E-Library Management System built with Python.
-This project demonstrates the use of fundamental data structures to manage a digital book inventory, allowing users to add, borrow, return, and search for books.
+A command-line E-Library Management System developed using Python.
+The project illustrates the application of basic data structures for handling an electronic book collection where users can add, borrow, return, and search for books.

 ---

-## ✨ Key Features
+## Key Features

-* **Add Books**: Easily add new books to the library's inventory.
+* **Add Books**:Quickly add new books to the library's collection.
-* **Borrow & Return**: Manage the status of books by borrowing and returning them.
+* **Borrow & Return**: Handle the availability of books by borrowing and returning them.
-* **Undo Last Action**: Made a mistake?
-The system uses a stack to allow you to undo the last borrow or return action.
+* **Undo Last Action**:Did you make a mistake?
+The system utilizes a stack in order to let you undo the last return or borrow action.
-* **Search/Filter**: Quickly find books by searching for keywords in their title or author's name.
+* **Search/Filter**: Get to books quickly by searching for keywords in the title or author name.
-* **Display Inventory**: View a complete list of all books in the library and their current availability status.
+* **Display Inventory**:  See a list of all the books in the library and their availability status.

 ---

-## 🧠 Data Structures Used
+## Data Structures That Are Used

-This project is a practical implementation of two core data structures:
+This project is a real-world example of two fundamental data structures:

-* **Linked List**: The entire book inventory is managed using a custom-built Linked List.
-This structure efficiently handles the dynamic addition of new books.
+* **Linked List**: The whole book catalog is handled using a self-made Linked List.
+This data structure effectively deals with the dynamic insertion of new books.
-* **Stack**: The "Undo" feature is powered by a Stack.
-Every time a book is borrowed or returned, the action is pushed onto the stack, allowing the last operation to be easily reversed.
+* **Stack**:  The "Undo" functionality is driven by a Stack.
+Each time a book is borrowed or returned, the operation is pushed onto the stack, making it possible to reverse the previous action with ease.
 ---

-## 🚀 How to Use
+### How to Use

-1.  **Prerequisites**: Ensure you have Python 3 installed.
+1.  **Prerequisites**: Make sure you have Python 3 installed.
-2.  **Run the Script**: Execute the Python file directly from your terminal:
+2.  **Run the Script**: Simply run the Python script directly from your command line:
     ```bash
     python your_script_name.py
     ```
-3.  **View the Output**: The script will run through a pre-defined set of example operations (adding, borrowing, returning, undoing, and searching) and print the results to the console.
+3.  **See the Output**: The script will iterate over a predefined list of sample operations (adding, borrowing, returning, undoing, and searching) and output the results to the console.
 ---

-## 🛠️ Built With
+## Built With

-* **Python 3** (No external libraries required)
+* **Python 3** (No external libraries needed)